ShZil/network-utilities/Scanner/README.md

 [16:55] Added Scrolling mechanism to Know screen.
 With assistance of ChatGPT.
 It's really useful for small snippets like these.

+[16:56] Changed `pause` to `REM pause` in `run.bat`, so that the console window closes automatically when the application is closed.
+This is getting ever-closer to an actual application.
+Now just find a way to hide the console entirely.

 [16:57] Yesterday I added the ability to cancel scans.
 It's not wise for the GUI and UX, since now more clicks (choices) are required, but it's honestly a useful functionality, preventing misclicks.